Strategies for control of Coffee Berry Borer in Coffea canephora

 The increasing adaptation of the coffee berry borer (Hypothenemus hampei) to variations in precipitation and temperature represents a challenge for both Arabica and Robusta coffee or low-lying coffee (Coffea canephora).
 This last species is considered an important option in Central America, as long as the borer can be controlled.

 Coffee production in the region is dominated by small and medium-scale producers using a very low level of technology.
-The project presents information to reduce economic damage, improve cropping practices and incorporate Integrated Berry Borer management (MIB) as a core strategy.
+The project presents information to reduce economic damage, improve cropping practices and incorporate Integrated Berry Borer management (IMB) as a core strategy.

 Robusta or lowland coffee: a viable option?